gem/oq-engine/doc/user-guide/extras/faq.rst

 Help!
 Is it possible to configure multiple installations of the engine to run independently on the same computer?
 *****************************************************************************************************************

-Yes, it is possible, as long as their virtual environments are stored in different directories and the ports used by their dbservers are different.
+Yes, it is possible, as long as their virtual environments are stored in different directories.

 When you install the engine using the ``install.py`` script, you may specify the ``--venv`` parameter to choose in which directory the engine virtual environment must be stored.
 On an existing installation of the engine, you can run the